Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Introduction

-\paragraph*{\bf Related literature on robust control} In most applications a natural way of modeling uncertainty is in the time domain through the state-space representation of the dynamics.
+\paragraph*{\bf Related literature on robust control} A natural way for modeling of the uncertainty in the time domain is through the state-space representation of the dynamic systems.
 The stability of such systems can be cast as an optimization program, which unfortunately is often computationally intractable~\cite{gahinet1996affine}.
-Conservative approximations in the form of linear matrix inequalities (LMIs) are proposed for specific subclasses of uncertainty including single ellipsoid~\cite{tarbouriech2018insights} or polytopic systems~\cite{kanev2004robust,karimi2007robust,agulhari2011lmi}.
+Conservative approximations in the form of linear matrix inequalities (LMIs) are proposed for particular subclasses of uncertainty including single ellipsoid~\cite{tarbouriech2018insights} or polytopic systems with low number of vertices~\cite{kanev2004robust,karimi2007robust,agulhari2011lmi}.
 A richer modeling framework is element-wise or box uncertainty that allows to conveniently incorporate different sources of uncertainties.
-An existing approach to deal with this class of uncertainty is randomized algorithms~\cite{tempo2012randomized}.
+One approach to deal with this class of uncertainty is randomized algorithms~\cite{tempo2012randomized}.
 Alternatively, one can leverage the recent developments in the robust optimization literature~\cite{ben2003extended} to address the computational bottleneck.
-The optimization-based framework proposed in this article exploits this result in the context of output regulation.
+The optimization-based framework proposed in this paper exploits {the latter} result in the context of output regulation.

-\paragraph*{\bf Related literature on {event-triggered control of} uncertain systems} The second part of this study is concerned with event-triggered control, a powerful technique to address potential communication limitation on the measurement or actuation side.
+\paragraph*{\bf Related literature on {event-triggered control of} uncertain systems} The second part of this study is concerned with event-triggered control, as a powerful technique to address the potential communication limitation on the measurement or actuation side.
 A recent approach towards event-triggered control of uncertain systems builds on an adaptive control perspective~\cite{xing2019event,wang2019event}.
-With regards to performance guarantees, due to the lack of perfect knowledge about the underlying system, it may be impossible to ensure asymptotically precise guarantees for the desired output regulation.
-A common practice in this setting is to resort to a weaker notion known as ``{\em practical stability}".
+The structure of an event triggering mechanism dictated by the necessity to maintain a positive dwell time between consecutive events usually makes it impossible to ensure asymptotic convergence.
+As such, the \emph{practical stability} (i.e., convergence to a ``tunable'' invariant set) is aimed for.
 Such a notion is also adopted in other contexts like quantized control~\cite{demirel2017optimal}, and has been investigated in the presence of a common Lyapunov function~\cite{liu2017event,liu2017event1}.